BIGchix/SIFItools/README.md

 ```R
 reactions.full<-build_reactionsFull(out.reactions.full,hbiopax,verbose = TRUE)
 ```
-The output is like this:
+The info on screen is like this:
 ```R
 [1] "Building reactions.full object..."
 [1] "Extracting reactions..."